Let’s Talk Month

 October is Let’s Talk Month, and we’d like to introduce a new format for our future Parent Buzz issues, as well as invite you to participate!

 Starting in November, we will be sending out newsletter issues that break down and address common questions related to sex that kids might ask.
-The questions we select will be those we often hear parents worrying about in our workshops - and we welcome your questions, too
+The questions we select will be those we often hear parents worrying about in our workshops - and we welcome your questions, too!
+You can submit them directly through our website here.

 In the meantime, we’d like to take this chance to share information about Let’s Talk Month.
 Every year, Let’s Talk Month focuses on encouraging open, honest and ongoing family communication about sex, bodies, and relationships.
 The open, non-judgmental conversations you have with kids about identity, bodies, relationships, and sex will help them have healthy and satisfying relationships with themselves and others throughout their lives.